Phuket Travel Guide

 Getting Around

 Public transport is quite limited in Phuket.
 Local buses, in the form of converted pick-up trucks (songthaews), operate along set routes and are a convenient and cost-effective means of getting around.
 The destination of the songthaew should be written in English on the front of the vehicle.
-Tuk-tuks are popular, but they are not metered and it's not uncommon for drivers to overcharge unsuspecting passengers.
+Tuk-tuks are popular, but they aren't metered and it's not uncommon for drivers to overcharge unsuspecting passengers.
 It's best to negotiate a fare before getting in the vehicle.

 Although not as common as songthaews and tuk-tuks, metered taxis are available in Phuket.
 Drivers are sometimes reluctant to use the meter, and it's best to agree on the fare before embarking on a journey in a taxi.
 Motorbike taxis are a cheaper means of getting around, but by no means the safest.
 Car and motorbike hire are available as well.